DAAP Graduate Programs FAQs

 PhD in Regional Development Planning students have completed a Master’s degree in planning or a related discipline (economics, architecture, landscape architecture, and design).

-Most of our graduate programs only accept admission for the Fall Semester of each academic year: Master of Design, Master of Architecture, Master of Science in Architecture, Master of Fine Arts, Master of Community Planning, Master of Science in Landscape Architecture, PhD in Architecture, and PhD in Regional Development Planning.
+Most of our graduate programs only accept admission for the Fall Semester of each academic year: Master of Design, Master of Architecture, Master of Science in Architecture, Master of Fine Arts, Master of Community Planning, Master of Landscape Architecture, Master of Science in Landscape Architecture, PhD in Architecture, and PhD in Regional Development Planning.

 The DAAP Graduate Programs that support part-time study include: Master of Community Planning and Master of Arts in Art Education.
 Please note that scholarships are not available for part-time enrollment.